1943 Tipperary Senior Hurling Championship

-The 1943 Tipperary Senior Hurling Championship was the 53rd staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The 1943 Tipperary Senior Hurling Championship was the 52nd staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The championship ran from 12 September to 3 October 1943.

 Thurles Sarsfields were the defending champions.

-Éire Óg Annacarty won the championship after a 4–03 to 2–04 defeat of Moycarkey-Borris in the final.
-It remains their only championship title.
+The final was played on 3 October 1943 at Thurles Sportsfield, between Éire Óg Annacarty and Moycarkey–Borris, in what was their first ever meeting in the final. Éire Óg Annacarty won the match by 4–03 to 2–04 to claim their first ever championship title.